gobwah/dougs-test-app/documentation/en/analysis.md

 **Justification**:

 - **Clear message**: The accountant immediately knows if it's valid or not
+- **Grouped by type**: All errors of the same type are grouped together, making it easier to analyze
 - **Structured reasons**: Each error type has its own details
 - **Actionable details**: Sufficient information to correct the problem